 There are a few more things it’s important to know about CDs before deciding to open one.

-Generally, CDs automatically renew once the term is up, if the account holder doesn’t take the money out.
-Generally, the bank will roll over the existing CD into a new CD with the same term.
+Generally, CDs automatically renew once the term is up if the account holder doesn’t take the money out.
+The bank will typically roll over the existing CD into a new CD with the same term, though the APY may be different.
 (For example, a one-year CD whose funds aren’t collected on the maturity date would be rolled over into a new one-year CD.)

 Most financial institutions offer CD holders a grace period, or a fixed amount of days after the maturity date, during which the account holder can decide whether to withdraw the funds, transfer them to a new account or CD, or allow them to roll over.